_ _

 back to top

-Lynx also has jumpfiles available, they work similar to bookmarks but the items can also have parameters by adding %s to the url.
+Jumpfiles work similar to bookmarks but the items can also have parameters by adding %s to the url.
 Lynx will prompt the user to enter a parameter per %s in the url.
 Eg.: https://man.openbsd.org/%s.
 Jumps can also point to programs or executable scripts.
 See lynx samples directory for jump examples.

-Jumpfiles are defined in lynx.cfg: JUMPFILE:PATH[:key][:prompt] key is necessary only is multiple jumpfiles are specified, key will replace the current bind for the specified key, prompt will set the prompt displayed to the user.
+Jumpfiles are defined in lynx.cfg: JUMPFILE:PATH[:key][:prompt] key is necessary only is multiple jumpfiles are specified, key will replace the current bind for the specified key.
+Prompt will set the prompt displayed to the user.

 The first item should be: <dt>?<dd><a href="PATH_TO_JUMPFILE">the list in this jumpfile</a> to show the jumps in the file.